Battle of Monck's Corner: Aftermath

-Tarleton's reputation for swift surprise attacks started with this first major victory of his in the South.
-Following the battle, some of Tarleton's Legion dragoons went on a rampage as documented by Charles Stedman, including the killing of the Pulaski Horse commander Vernier after he had asked for quarter, and "attempts to ravish several ladies" at the Colleton plantation.
-Maj.
-Patrick Ferguson was offended by these acts, and Webster had the perpetrators sent back to the main army camp outside Charleston, where they were "tried and whipped."
+Tarleton's reputation for swift surprise attacks began with this major victory in the South.
 Some of the scattered remnants of Huger's force made their way north and east.
-They eventually regrouped under Colonel Anthony Walton White, but were again scattered by Tarleton at Lenud's Ferry on May 6.
-Lincoln was forced to surrender Charleston and more than 5,000 Continental Army troops on May 12.
+They eventually regrouped under Colonel Anthony Walton White but were again scattered by Tarleton at Lenud's Ferry on 6 May.
+Lincoln was forced to surrender Charleston and more than 5,000 Continental Army troops on 12 May.
 It was the worst American loss of the war.
 The United States Army did not suffer a loss of similar size until the Battle of Harper's Ferry during the American Civil War.